Common Cockchafer

 Colors

-Rusty-brown wing cases (elytra), a black thorax and head, and distinctive white triangular markings along the sides of the abdomen.
+Reddish-brown wing cases (elytra), black head and thorax, and distinctive white triangular markings along the sides of the abdomen

 Key Features